jlgerber/cpp_happy_fun_time/session_02/session02.md

 ```

 ### string
 Next up is the string class.
-You are in luck, because it works a lot like python's string class.
-Furthermore, it exists, which is a bonus, because it didn't in C. Thanks C++.
+Unlike Python, dynamic strings are not built into the language; they are part of the standard library.
+C++'s std::string class works a lot like python's string class.
 ```
 #include <iostream>
 #include <string>